 Anne Lamott, a national treasure of a writer, recently encapsulated constructive criticism and the ego response beautifully in a post on Instagram about her editor’s notes:

 Each of his corrections and suggestions needs to be addressed by my tiny princess self.
 I agree with his marks 90% of the time.
 The other 10% of the time, I decide to break off our working relationship, as he is clearly an obsessive-compulsive sado-masochist.
 (I have a tiny, tiny problem with criticism of any kind.)

 Yes.
 I can relate that that on both sides of the pen – as writer and as editor.

 As an editor, I set myself the standard of constructive criticism.
-My little notes, suggestions, and explanations serve to liberate the message that is somehow entangled.
+My little notes, suggestions, and explanations serve to liberate the message that is somehow entangled or obfuscated.

 I’m Mary Beth Huwe (pronounced Huey.
 Obviously.)
 I offer writing and branding services for business and life.

 The “business” part is content strategy for entrepreneurs.
 It’s intentional content marketing made fun, invigorating, and designed specifically for the entrepreneur and small business owner.

 The “life” part is Writes of Passage.
 It is about crafting ceremonies that honor life’s big shifts – weddings, births, deaths, and other transitions.

 These essays are forays into the art and essence of communication.
 They have not been subjected to the full scrutiny of my editor’s eye(s), and may contain typos.
 (But you’ll probably never find apostrophe abuse, because that’s just cruel.)